Submissions

 "Publicly available datasets were analyzed in this study.
 This data can be found here: [link/accession number]."

-For an archived dataset that can be accessed via a link provided by the journal in the published article:
+For an archived dataset (ITEM II) that can be accessed via a hyperlink provided by the journal in the published article:

 For studies involving human participants (privacy or ethical issues), a dataset must be provided after the data are appropriately anonymized and de-identified to protect participants' privacy:

-"The dataset underlying the reported findings is available here: [link provided by the journal]."
+"The dataset underlying the reported findings is available here: [hyperlink provided by the journal]."

 ITEM III